wiklundm/arcticsleddogclub/README.md

 The nature is free for everyone to visit, but there are regulations that needs to be followed in the mountain area, especially when comes to areas with reindeers.
 The arctid climate and vast wild nature with frequent lavins makes it important to have the right knowledge before driving sleddogs in the area.

-##### User goals
+#### User goals

 - The site targets young people and adults with an interest in sleddogs and nature.
 - Living or spending time during the winter in the area.
 - To spread the knowledge about sleddogs and its culture and how to behave in the mountains in an arctic climate.

-##### First time user
+#### First time user

 - Create a professional design that are not causing information overload.
 When I did research I found out that many websites of sleddog clubs  was cropped with information and had flawed layout.
 - To make a user easily navigate between the pages and attract with both text and visual images.
 - To find information about the content, location, time and price of the upcoming course.
 - Give access to social media links for reviews and other information.

-##### Returning user and first-time user
+#### Returning user and first-time user

 - As both a returning and first-time visitor I want to easily be able to contact the Sleddog Club.
 - To create a design that would be fully responsive on all devices and screen sizes.

 #### Business goals

 The website is mainly for individuals but when information aspreads, the understanding and knowledge of the sport and sleddog culture increases which gives positive effects also on businesses.
-T

 - Increased interest in the sport can give the business more customers.
 - The business can hire educated staff instead of putting several weeks into training new staff by themselves as is for now.